BSidesPDX/CTF-2018/README.md

 This is the development environment for the 2018 BSidesPDX CTF.
 We will reference the deployment and infra setup used in [BSidesPDX 2017 CTF](https://github.com/BSidesPDX/CTF-2017/tree/master/deployTemplate/src) for this years as well.

 1. Write your challenge idea in `concepts.txt`
-1. copy the `deployTemplate` dir structure for your challenge
+1. copy the `deployTemplate` dir structure for your challenge (only commit the working parts.
+The deploy yamls should be changed before committing, for example)
 1. Implement your challenge
 1. If applicable, add your docker config to `docker-compose.yml` and add relevant information to `Makefile` to automate the process of deploying a local instance of the CTF
 1. Provide a solution for your challenge